-This condition develops when your immune system doesn't succeed in keeping a healthy balance of Candida fungus in your mouth.
-When not stopped by your immune system, the Candida fungus increases and causes an infection.
+This condition develops when your immune system is unable to maintain a healthy balance between Candida fungus and other microbes in your mouth.
+When not stopped by your immune system, the Candida fungus grows unchecked and causes an infection.

 Oral thrush in babies and toddlers is quite common for this reason; they don't yet have a fully developed immune system.

 There are several factors besides weakened immune systems that can increase your risk of having this condition.
 Take a look at some other oral thrush causes:

-- Diabetes: Untreated diabetes can increase sugar levels in your mouth.
-This leads to an increase in local inflammation and an increase in the Candida yeast fungus that causes thrush.
+- Diabetes: Uncontrolled diabetes causes an increase in sugar levels in your mouth.
+This leads to an increase in local inflammation and an increase in the Candida yeast fungus that causes it.

 - Vaginal yeast infections: These can be passed on to babies in-utero or during birth, and can transfer to the mouth where there is physical contact.

-- Medications: Some medications, especially antibiotics, may disturb your body's natural balance of microorganisms.
+- Medications: Some medications may reduce the body’s immunity or disturb your body's natural balance of microorganisms.

-- Dry mouth: Dry mouth can lead to an imbalance of bacteria in the mouth, as decreased salivary flow is unable to provide a protective and preventive effect.
+- Dry mouth: Dry mouth can lead to excess bacteria in the mouth, as decreased salivary flow is unable to provide a protective and preventive effect.